christophrumpel/laravel-factories-reloaded/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/christophrumpel/laravel-factories-reloaded.svg?style=flat-square)](https://scrutinizer-ci.com/g/christophrumpel/laravel-factories-reloaded)
 [![Total Downloads](https://img.shields.io/packagist/dt/christophrumpel/laravel-factories-reloaded.svg?style=flat-square)](https://packagist.org/packages/christophrumpel/laravel-factories-reloaded)

 This package extends Laravel factories.
-Instead of using factory files, you can now generate dedicated factory classes for every model.
+Instead of using factory files, you can now generate dedicated `factory classes for every model`.
 This is a much cleaner way to handle your test data and it gives you more flexibility on how to create them as well.

 A neat benefit of this approach is that we can use return types, so that your IDE will know about what you return.
 This is something you do not have with the default factory handling of Laravel.